Thrive Market: Products

 Thrive Market is the largest national retailer of exclusively non-GMO foods.
 They launched their own product line in November 2015, aiming to develop affordable products in categories where there is not enough margin to cover cost.
 They currently offer more than over 800 different Thrive Market branded items by SKUs, including coconut oil, tomato sauce, olive oil, baking goods, and spices.
 Thrive has launched two new Thrive sub-brands, Rosey and f.a.e.
 Rosey which are a line of home cleaning products and constitutes over 35 SKUs while f.a.e. currently has 55 SKUs in January 2023.
 In 2021, Thrive partnered with Beyond Meat to release a line of frozen plant-based meals.
-Thrive expanded into meat, seafood, frozen food, organic and biodynamic wine throughout 2019-2021.In 2024, Thrive Market debuted a retail media network in partnership with Instacart’s Carrot ads solution.
-This allowed brands already running Instacart ads to include Thrive Market’s inventory.
+Thrive expanded into meat, seafood, frozen food, organic and biodynamic wine throughout 2019–2021.
+In 2024, Thrive Market debuted a retail media network in partnership with Instacart's Carrot ads solution.
+This allowed brands already running Instacart ads to include Thrive Market's inventory.

 Reception

-Thrive Market attracts new users through free trial memberships, which last one month before automatically renewing at an annual cost of $59.95 billed to the customer.
+In 2022, the company was voted as the Top-Performing Brand in Sailthru's Retail Personalization Index, along with Sephora, and was also included in Time Magazine's TIME100's Most Influential Companies List in the Disruptor category.

-In 2022, the company was voted as the Top-Performing Brand in Sailthru’s Retail Personalization Index along with Sephora and was also included in Time Magazine’s TIME100’s Most Influential Companies List in the Disruptor category.
+Nick Green was included in TIME100 Next in 2024.
+In 2024 and 2025, Thrive Market was included in CNBC's Disruptor 50 List.
+Also in 2025, they were included in Fortune's Change The World list.